-In general, mineral N determinations give a better estimate of plant available N than total soil N content (Page et al , 1982) There are two general methods to estimate available mineral nitrogen
+In general, mineral N determinations give a better estimate of plant available N than total soil N content (Page et al., 1982).
+There are two general methods to estimate available mineral nitrogen:

-18 2 1 Indirect (plants)
+18.2.1 Indirect (plants)

-Biological methods can be used in which the N taken up by a plant serves as an indicator of the available soil nitrogen Plants differ in their ability to utilize nitrogen, thus those efficient in N uptake are chosen, such as lettuce, maize or Panicum maximum After a given period of growth the plants are harvested, and dry weight, N content, and N yield are determined If the plants do not show N deficiency symptoms, legume N2 fixation may be inhibited and cannot be evaluated by the methods described in this manual
+Biological methods can be used in which the N taken up by a plant serves as an indicator of the available soil nitrogen.
+Plants differ in their ability to utilize nitrogen, thus those efficient in N uptake are chosen, such as lettuce, maize, or Panicum maximum.
+After a given period of growth the plants are harvested, and dry weight, N content, and N yield are determined.
+If the plants do not show N deficiency symptoms, legume N_2 fixation may be inhibited and cannot be evaluated by the methods described in this manual.

-18 2 2 Direct (incubated soil)
+18.2.2 Direct (incubated soil)

-Incubation methods are used to evaluate the capacity of a soil to provide nitrogen to crops during the growth season This method consists of incubating a soil sample and evaluating the quantity of mineral N that accumulates over time The samples are incubated under laboratory or greenhouse conditions, they can be treated or not during the incubation To avoid changes in soil density etc , samples can be taken in PVC cylinders, and maintained at initial moisture levels during the incubation period In the absence of leaching and absorption by plants, rates of mineral N accumulation are observed, they vary between soils and between treatments of the same soil samples should not be dried before beginning the analysis, as this may liberate NH_4^+ If more than 1 ppm of mineral N accumulates in the soil per day it is not possible to evaluate N2 fixation by legumes as described in this manual
+Incubation methods are used to evaluate the capacity of a soil to provide nitrogen to crops during the growth season.
+This method consists of incubating a soil sample and evaluating the quantity of mineral N that accumulates over time.
+The samples are incubated under laboratory or greenhouse conditions; they can be treated or not during the incubation.
+To avoid changes in soil density etc., samples can be taken in PVC cylinders, and maintained at initial moisture levels during the incubation period.
+In the absence of leaching and absorption by plants, rates of mineral N accumulation are observed; they vary between soils and between treatments of the same soil.

-This technique has the advantage that it does not require more than about 10 days to obtain results However, it is necessary to freeze the samples or take other measures to avoid changes in mineral N content before analysis The analysis of NO_3^- is done on aqueous extracts of soil and NH_4^+ on 1 N KCl extracts The
+This technique has the advantage that it does not require more than about 10 days to obtain results.
+However, it is necessary to freeze the samples or take other measures to avoid changes in mineral N content before analysis.
+The analysis of NO_3^{-1} is done on aqueous extracts of soil and NH_4^{+1} on 1 N KCl extracts.
+The samples should not be dried before beginning the analysis, as this may liberate NH_4^+ .
+If more than 1 ppm of mineral N accumulates in the soil per day, it is not possible to evaluate N2 fixation by legumes as described in this manual.

-1 Analysis of NO2
+.1 Analysis of NO2

-- a Nitrate is easily extracted by washing once in water Weigh out 10 g of soil, and add 0 5 g Ca(OH)2 and 50 ml of water, mix for 15 minutes and then filter - b Take a 25 ml aliquot and evaporate to dryness (70 °C for 24 hr) - c Add 3 ml phenoldisulphonic acid1 - d Put in a 100 ml volumetric flask with about 25 ml of water - e Add about 15 ml of 7N NaOH (until a yellow color appears) - f Complete to 100 ml with water, cool and read at 420 nm in a colorimeter - g Compare with a standard curve prepared with known concentrations of NO3, from 0-40 ppm a Ammonium requires a more vigorous extraction using K^+ , which substitutes it on the clay particles
+a.
+Nitrate is easily extracted by washing once in water:

+Weigh out 10 g of soil, and add 0.5 g Ca(OH)2 and 50 ml of water, mix for 15 minutes and then filter.

+- b.
+Take a 25 ml aliquot and evaporate to dryness (70 °C for 24 hr). - c.
+Add 3 ml phenoldisulphonic acid1. - d.
+Put in a 100 ml volumetric flask with about 25 ml of water. - e.
+Add about 15 ml of 7N NaOH (until a yellow color appears). - f.
+Complete to 100 ml with water, cool and read at 420 nm in a colorimeter. - g.
+Compare with a standard curve prepared with known concentrations of NO3, from 0-40 ppm.

-2 Analysis of NH_L^+
+.2 Analysis of NH4+